afwbkbc/glsmac/README.md

 Add -j parameter to make to speed up if you have multiple cores, i.e. "make -j9" for 8

 You may also just download binary releases from github, they are built for ubuntu but will run on most linux distros (only 64-bit for now).

+### Windows

+#### Visual Studio

+Building with Visual Studio is recommended for windows.
+You will need **git** and **Visual Studio 2022** installed.
+Use the Visual Studio Installer and click **modify**->**individual components** on Visual Studio 2022.

+You will need to install the following `C++ CMake tools for windows`, `C++ Clang Compiler for windows`, `C++ Clang-cl`, `Windows 11 SDK (10.2.22621.0)`.

+Once that is done you should clone the git, then open the folder.
+Press the top button **Project**->**Configure**, then the output should open.
+Wait for it to say "CMake generation finished.".
+Once that is done select the build target `GLSMAC.exe` and press the debug button.

+You are going to want to add your path to the start argument when running, to do that open the **Solution Explorer** and press **Show all files**.
+Then go to `out\build\x64-debug-win-clang\bin`, right click GLSMAC.exe and select **Add Debug Configuration**->**Default**.

+Then in the file that just open paste

+`"args": [ "\"C:\\GOG Games\\Sid Meier's Alpha Centauri\"" ]`

+below name in the configuration.
+You need to replace the path with your own path to the game.
+Then you are done and can run the game in Visual Studio.

+#### MinGW

+Building on Windows with MinGW is possible, but tricky.
+You need to install all those libraries manually, and also FreeGLUT.
+Double-check that you download libraries compiled for MinGW (and not MSVC).
+GLEW may need to be compiled from source (because they only ship MSVC version).
+Make sure to have threads-enabled version of MinGW.
+MSYS and TDM-GCC are recommended for more consistent development environment.
+Maybe this guide will help you - https://github.com/induktio/mingw-glsmac

+Building on Windows with MSVC is not supported and will probably require many changes to code to be compatible.

 ### Launch